We worked with adolescent girls to design their own reproductive health sessions. Here's what they taught us.

 Because our inspiration sessions taught us that tweens usually learn about their bodies from their older friends or sisters, it was clear the girls had to lead the sessions themselves.
 The dynamics among the girls has been inspiring to watch.
 They encourage each other to get out of their comfort zones, they aren't afraid to ask questions, they laugh, and they look away when they're shy.
 They are able to share all their emotions because of the safe space they created.

-This program is in partnership with IDEO.org, who is leading the way in human-centered design.
+This programme is in partnership with IDEO.org, who is leading the way in human-centred design.
 The special thing about a donor and design partner like IDEO is the flexibility to adapt, knowing that solutions are not black and white, and sometimes you need to dance in the gray.
 This is also how I've come to see the girls, and myself.

 A group of girls laughing and chatting in a decorated youth space, sitting on bean bag chairs